Find Affordable College Courses

 West Long Branch, NJ

-Monmouth University came in at #7 in this year’s edition of the Best Writing Studies Schools in the Middle Atlantic Region ranking.
-Located in the suburb of West Long Branch, Monmouth is a private not-for-profit school with a moderately-sized student population.
+Monmouth University landed the #7 spot in the 2023 rankings for the best writing studies programs.
+Located in the large suburb of West Long Branch, Monmouth is a private not-for-profit college with a medium-sized student population.

 #8